pearlroys/pearls_twitter/README.md

 # Sentiment_Analysis_of_Pearl's_Tweets_Using_PowerBI

 Sam Harris a modern intellectual and someone I highly respect left twitter in November this year, and described his leaving as a way to look better at society.
-Apparently he had resulted to blocking people enmasse and realzied his perception of the world and how he viewed people had changed due to his interaction on twitter.
+Apparently he had resulted to blocking people en-masse and realized his perception of the world and how he viewed people had changed due to his interaction on twitter.
-I then became interested in my imapact to the society on twitter.
+I then became interested in my impact to the society on twitter.
-I decided to scrape all my tweets since I joined twitter in June 2021 and palapate the temprance of my tweets using sentiment analysis.
+I decided to scrape all my tweets since I joined twitter in June 2021 and palpate the temperance of my tweets using sentiment analysis.

 # The Documentation includes:
 - Data Gathering and Transformation